Steven Hammell: International career

 Hammell was capped twelve times for Scotland U21s, scoring once in the process.
 Hammell was part of under-21 team that reached the play-offs for the 2004 UEFA European Championships.
 They were beaten 2–1 by Croatia U21s on aggregate.

 On 17 November 2004, Hammell made his full international debut for Scotland under caretaker manager Tommy Burns in a 4–1 friendly defeat to Sweden, coming on as a 54th-minute substitute for Hearts centre-back Andy Webster.
 In May 2013, after a nine-year absence from international duty, Hammell was drafted in to the Scotland squad for their FIFA World Cup qualifier against Croatia following injury doubts over other full backs.
 In July 2013, Hammell managed to retain his place in the Scotland squad to face England at Wembley in August.
 Hammell received another late call up to the Scotland squad for the return fixture against Croatia in October 2013.

 On 15 March 2006, Hammell played for the Scotland B team in the Futures Cup against the Turkey B team in a 3–2 defeat.
 On 6 May 2009, Hammell played a second time for the Scotland B team, in a 3–0 friendly win, this time against the Northern Ireland B team.

 Coaching career

 After his retirement as a player, Hammell became the academy director of Motherwell.
 He was appointed their caretaker manager in July 2022, following the departure of Graham Alexander.
-He was announced as Alexander’s permanent successor on 11 August 2022.
+He was announced as Alexander's permanent successor on 11 August 2022.
 Hammell was sacked by Motherwell on 11 February 2023, following a Scottish Cup defeat by Raith Rovers.

+In June 2023, he became the head of academy coaching at Celtic.